cdgco/01V-Web-Controller/README.md

    * CC 53 -> On -> Master -> Bus 4

 ## Installation
-01V works on any system that has Node.js.
+01V works on systems that have Node.js.
 Get it here: https://nodejs.org/.

 ```
 npm i @cdgco/01v-web-controller -g